matthew-brett/barts-setup/barts_setup.md

 For the two IPHONES, we use the *Switcher Cast* application to transmit the *camera* video output.

-For the MACBOOK, we use Switcher Cast to transit the PROCLAIM OUTPUT.
+For the MACBOOK, we use Switcher Cast to transmit the PROCLAIM OUTPUT.

 ## The USB-C hub